U.S. Passport Card

 There is no personal information written on the electronic chip itself.
-The only information contained on the chip is a unique number which points to a stored record contained in secure government databases.
+The only information contained on the chip is a unique number that points to a stored record contained in secure government databases.

 How secure is the card?

 We have taken every care to ensure that the passport card is as secure as current technology permits.
-There is no personal information written to the RFID chip.
+There is no personal information written on the RFID chip.

 What is RFID Technology?